Stem Cell Transplant Basics

 • Donor Search for Allogeneic Patients: Our experienced Donor Services team will work to find the best possible match for your stem cell transplant.
 This may be a family member or an unrelated donor who has volunteered to donate stem cells through a donor registry.

 You will receive chemotherapy and/or radiation to kill the diseased cells.
 This treatment, known as conditioning, will damage and possibly destroy your bone marrow/blood stem cells.
-Conditioning therapy generally takes place over 5 to 7 days in your hospital room (or in Dana-Farber's outpatient clinic for outpatient transplant patients).
+Conditioning therapy generally takes place over 5 to 7 days in your hospital room (or in Dana-Farber's outpatient clinic if you are an outpatient transplant patient).

 You will receive your new, healthy stem cells through an infusion in your central line.
 Unlike other forms of organ transplant (e.g. heart, kidney) surgery is not required for a stem cell transplant.
 The infusion generally lasts between 15 minutes to 2 hours.